ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/terminology.md

 _Valid RO-Crate Metadata Object_: A stand alone _RO-Crate Metadata Document_ which has been successfully parsed and meets the structural requirements for RO-Crate, in that it has a `@context`, a `@graph` and at least a `Root Data Entity`.
 See section [Types of RO-Crate](structure#types-of-ro-crate).

+_Valid RO-Crate Dataset_: An _RO-Crate Metadata Object_ where the metadata of the _Root Data Entity_ and associated entities have been met, meaning it has enough information to be considered a _Research Object_ than may be distributed, whether or not it contains or references any data.

 _Attached RO-Crate Package_: A file system directory, indicated by the presence of the _RO-Crate Metadata File_.
 A _Local RO-Crate Package_ carries a payload of zero or more files.
 See section [Types of RO-Crate](structure#types-of-ro-crate).

 _Detached RO-Crate Package_: A stand alone _RO-Crate Metadata Document_ which defines a virtual data package.
 See section [Types of RO-Crate](structure#types-of-ro-crate).